Skip to main content

 0 * * * *Once an hour at the beginning of the hour

-Execute the following command in your terminal, replacing the placeholder with your preferred Cron schedule.
+Execute the following command in your terminal, replacing the placeholder with your preferred cron schedule.
 The command saves your chosen schedule to the SYSTEM_UPGRADE_SCHEDULE variable.

 export SYSTEM_UPGRADE_SCHEDULE="REPLACE ME"